All Episodes

 It's a drop in the bucket compared to fiat currency.

-Some of these people, what they say on the floors of Congress and stuff sometimes.
+It's insane some of these people, what they say on the floors of Congress and stuff sometimes.

-I mean, I can imagine, can you imagine how addictive it would be to be able to type whatever you want into your own bank account?
+politicians want to be able to keep their power to create currency at will i mean I can imagine, can you imagine how addictive it would be to be able to type whatever you want into your own bank account?

-And at the end of the day, there's a phrase in Bitcoin I've heard since, gosh, I don't know when, called Bitcoin's for enemies, which is essentially a short way of saying the rules apply to everybody.
+And at the end of the day, there's a phrase in Bitcoin I've heard since gosh, I don't know when called Bitcoins for enemies, which is essentially a short way of saying the rules apply to everybody.

 Right.

-And it's, it's beyond politics.
+And it's beyond politics.

-And to have to have a currency beyond politics is as close to utopia as we're Going to get in this mortal sphere because people cannot handle power.
+And to have a currency beyond politics is as close to utopia as we're going to get in this mortal sphere.

-And the other thing, too, of course, with fiat currency, you get to steal without risk.
+And the other thing too, of course, with fiat currency, you get to steal without risk.

-You know, if you're going to go hold someone up in an alley, you know, give me your wallet, your money or your life, whatever, right?
+You know, if you're going to go hold someone up in an alley, you know, know give me your wallet your money or your life whatever right well they might fight back They might be really good at ninja activities.

 They might have a secret stiletto in their shoe.